denialromeo/danielmoore.us/about.md

     </ul>
     <p>Some (long-term) planned open-source projects &ndash;</p>
     <ul>
         <li>A series of short films adapting the Mahabharata, focusing on the epic's political aspects.
-Effective but low-cost CGI.
+Low&#8209;cost but effective CGI.
 Darker-skinned actors, shot on location in India.</li>
         <li><a href="https://store.steampowered.com/app/474750/Reigns"><i>Reigns</i></a>, but you play as major figures from Chinese history.
 In-browser, HTML5/CSS.</li>
          <li>A configurable version of <a href="https://store.steampowered.com/app/234710/Poker_Night_2"><i>Poker Night 2</i></a> featuring multiple card games and allowing NPC attributes to be tweaked by the player.
 No dialogue.
 In-browser, Unity/WebGL.</li>
     </ul>